 Annual biomass production is directly related to the abiotic components of the environment.
-Environments with the greatest amount of biomass have conditions in which photosynthesis, plant growth, and the resulting net primary productivity are optimized.
+Environments with the greatest amount of biomass produce conditions in which photosynthesis, plant growth, and the resulting net primary productivity are optimized.
 The climate of these areas is warm and wet.
 Photosynthesis can proceed at a high rate, enzymes can work most efficiently, and stomata can remain open without the risk of excessive transpiration; together, these factors lead to the maximal amount of carbon dioxide (CO2) moving into the plant, resulting in high biomass production.
-The aboveground biomass produces several important resources for other living things, including habitat and food.
+The above-ground biomass produces several important resources for other living things, including habitat and food.
 Conversely, dry and cold environments have lower photosynthetic rates and therefore less biomass.
 The animal communities living there will also be affected by the decrease in available food.

 Inorganic Nutrients and Soil

-Inorganic nutrients, such as nitrogen and phosphorus, are important in the distribution and the abundance of living things.
+Inorganic nutrients, such as nitrogen and phosphorus, are important in determining the distribution and the abundance of living things.
 Plants obtain these inorganic nutrients from the soil when water moves into the plant through the roots.
-Therefore, soil structure (particle size of soil components), soil pH, and soil nutrient content play an important role in the distribution of plants.
+Therefore, soil structure (particle size of soil components), soil pH, and soil nutrient content together all play an important role in the distribution of plants.
 Animals obtain inorganic nutrients from the food they consume.
 Therefore, animal distributions are related to the distribution of what they eat.
 In some cases, animals will follow their food resource as it moves through the environment.